caproto/caproto/doc/source/basics.rst

 Getting Started: Writing Your Own Channel Access Client
 *******************************************************

-Caproto can be used to implement both EPICS clients and servers.
+Caproto can be used to implement both Channel Access clients and servers.
 To give a flavor for how the API works, we’ll demonstrate a small client.

 Channel Access Basics
 =====================